locmansueto/SNPSeekWithZKChartGH/README.md

 ### What is this repository for? ###

-This is the repository of IRIC-Portal Web interface.
-The application is written in Java, using Hibernate for ORM, Spring to manage the beans and configurations and ZK for the viewers.
+This is the README of the SNP-Seek Web interface source code repository site in [http://bitbucket.org/irridev/iric_portal](http://bitbucket.org/irridev/iric_portal).
+The application is written in Java, using Hibernate for ORM, Spring-MVC framework, and ZK for the viewers.
 There are separate repositories for the backend Oracle and data generation pipeline scripts.

 * Version 1
-	* Updates are logged in [http://oryzasnp.org/iric-portal/_about.zul](http://oryzasnp.org/iric-portal/_about.zul "updates")
+	* Updates are logged in [http://snp-seek.irri.org/_about.zul](http://snp-seek.irri.org/_about.zul "updates")

 ### How do I get set up? ###